xebia-functional/second-bridge/README.md

-Second Brigde
+Second Bridge
 =============

-Second Brigde is a Swift library for functional programming.
+Second Bridge is a Swift library for functional programming.
+Our goal is to make Swift development on par with other functional languages like Scala by adding new data types, functions and operators.

 This project depends on the [Swiftz](https://github.com/typelift/Swiftz) library.
 This library defines functional data structures, functions, idioms, and extensions that augment the Swift standard library.
 Please install as a local git submodule, for more information please read the [project site](https://github.com/typelift/Swiftz).